Flagodna-Developer/term/mtaone/privacy.md

 The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
 As such, we may rely on the following legal bases to process your personal information:

 - **Consent.** We may process your information if you have given us permission (i.e., consent) to use your personal information for a specific purpose.
 You can withdraw your consent at any time.
-Learn more aboutÂ [withdrawing your consent](https://app.onecompiler.com/42euyjzqu_42f4frzu2/#withdrawconsent).
+Learn more about [withdrawing your consent](https://app.onecompiler.com/42euyjzqu_42f4frzu2/#withdrawconsent).

 - **Legitimate Interests.** We may process your information when we believe it is reasonably necessary to achieve our legitimate business interests and those interests do not outweigh your interests and fundamental rights and freedoms.
 For example, we may process your personal information for some of the purposes described in order to: